About the Founder

 chose to act.

 Something in me refused to sit with that.
-Not out of panic, but out of a deep instinct that the body doesn't develop these things without a reason, and that if there is a reason, there may be something we can do about it.
+Not out of panic, but out of a deep instinct that the body doesn't develop imbalances without a reason, and that if there is a reason, there is usually something we can do to support it.

-That result changed the entire way I understood health.
+That experience changed the way I understood health.
 The body is not passive.
-It is constantly trying to restore itself, and what we put into and onto it either supports that process or fights it.
+It is constantly seeking balance, and what we put into and onto it either supports that process or works against it.
 I never went back to how we lived before.
 And I never stopped asking questions.

 The research phase